International Women’s Day 2023 – #EmbraceEquity by embracing some great brands – founded by women.

 Baby Gourmet – How two Canadian sisters went from the Farmer’s Market to global success

-In addition to being Certified Organic, Baby Gourmet’s products became the first baby products in Canada to earn the esteemed Clean Label Project Purity Award, rating them amongst the top 1/3 of all North American baby food brands.
-By earning the Clean Label Project Purity Award, Baby Gourmet products were tested for over 400 chemicals of concern such as heavy metals, pesticide residues and plasticizers.
+In addition to being Certified Organic, Baby Gourmet’s products became the first baby products in Canada to earn the esteemed Clean Label Project Purity Award, rating them among the top 1/3 of all North American baby food brands.
+By earning the Clean Label Project Purity Award, Baby Gourmet products were tested for over 400 chemicals of concern, such as heavy metals, pesticide residues and plasticizers.

 With a desire to grow with their consumers, Carlson and Vos launched a toddler and preschool line in 2022, Little Gourmet.
 This line of products was born out of the same desire to nourish busy toddlers and preschoolers with wholesome, organic snacks full of real ingredients and no refined sugar.
 Baby Gourmet is fueled by the passion to offer naturally healthy and clean food so parents feel confident their children are getting the nutrients they need, less of what they don’t need, and they are beginning their lives nourished by a planetary healthy diet.